goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 - `principal`: a Python string containing the Kerberos principal.
 For example `alice@REALM.COMPANY` or `HTTP/authentik.company@REALM.COMPANY`.

-When invoked from a SPNEGO context, the following variable is also available:
+When the property mapping is invoked from a SPNEGO context, the following variable is also available:

 - `spnego_info`: a Python dictionary with the following keys:
     - `initiator_name`: the name of the initiator of the GSSAPI security context